-To allow your engine to wear-in its critical parts, we recommend that you observe the riding rules provided below for the first 500 mi (800 km).
+To allow your engine to wear-in its critical parts, we recommend that you observe the riding rules provided below for the first 800 km (500 mi).

-- During the first 50 mi (80 km) of riding, keep the engine speed below 3000 rpm in any gear.
-Do not lug the engine by running or accelerating at very low rpm, or by running at high rpm longer than needed for shifting or passing. - Up to 500 mi (800 km), vary the engine speed and avoid operating at any steady engine speed for long periods.
-Engine speed up to 3500 rpm in any gear is permissible. - Drive slowly and avoid fast starts at wide open throttle until the engine has warmed up. - 4.
+1. During the first 80 km (50 mi) of riding, keep the engine speed below 3000 rpm in any gear.
+Do not lug the engine by running or accelerating at very low rpm, or by running at high rpm longer than needed for shifting or passing.

+- Up to 800 km (500 mi), vary the engine speed and avoid operating at any steady engine speed for long periods.
+Engine speed up to 3500 rpm in any gear is permissible. - 3.
+Drive slowly and avoid fast starts at wide open throttle until the engine has warmed up. - 4.
 Avoid lugging the engine by not running the engine at very low speeds in higher gears. - 5.
 Avoid hard braking.
-Break-in new brakes with moderate use for the first 100 mi (160 km).
+Break-in new brakes with moderate use for the first 160 km (100 mi).